 Patient Counseling Information

-- Inform the patient about the risks of ectopic pregnancy, including the loss of fertility.
+- Risk of Ectopic Pregnancy: Inform the patient about the risks of ectopic pregnancy, including the loss of fertility.
 Teach her to recognize and report to her healthcare provider promptly any symptoms of ectopic pregnancy.
+[See WARNINGS AND PRECAUTIONS]

-- Inform the patient about the possibility of PID and that PID can cause tubal damage leading to ectopic pregnancy or infertility, or infrequently can necessitate hysterectomy, or cause death.
-Teach patients to recognize and report to their physician promptly any symptoms of pelvic inflammatory disease.
+- Pelvic Infection: Inform the patient about the possibility of pelvic inflammatory disease (PID) and that PID can cause tubal damage leading to ectopic pregnancy or infertility, or infrequently can necessitate hysterectomy, or cause death.
+Teach the patient to recognize and report to her healthcare provider promptly any symptoms of PID.
 These symptoms include development of menstrual disorders (prolonged or heavy bleeding), unusual vaginal discharge, abdominal or pelvic pain or tenderness, dyspareunia, chills, and fever.
+[See WARNINGS AND PRECAUTIONS]

-- Counsel the patient that irregular or prolonged bleeding and spotting, and/or cramps may occur during the first few weeks after insertion.
+- Bleeding Pattern Alterations: Counsel the patient that irregular or prolonged bleeding and spotting, and/or cramps may occur during the first few weeks after insertion.
 If her symptoms continue or are severe she should report them to her healthcare provider.
+[See WARNINGS AND PRECAUTIONS]

-- Counsel the patient on how she can check that the threads still protrude from the cervix and caution her not to pull on the threads and displace Skyla.
+- Perforation and Expulsion: Counsel the patient that the IUS may be expelled from or perforate the uterus and instruct her on how she can check that the threads still protrude from the cervix.
+Caution her not to pull on the threads and displace Skyla.
 Inform her that there is no contraceptive protection if Skyla is displaced or expelled.
-[See WARNINGS AND PRECAUTIONS.]
+[See WARNINGS AND PRECAUTIONS]

 - A stroke or heart attack